decentr-vslam/decentr-vslam/README.md

 # Data-Efficient Decentralized Visual SLAM Project

-This is a python implementation of a data-efficient approach of Decentralized Visual SLAM.
-This was implemented by Team 13 (Aishwarya Unnikrishnan, Devesha Tewari, Lu Wen, and Haonan Chang) for the course EECS 568: Mobile Robotics.
+This is a Python implementation of the paper [Data-Efficient Decentralized Visual SLAM](https://arxiv.org/pdf/1710.05772.pdf) by Titus Cieslewski, Siddharth Choudhary and Davide Scaramuzza.

+This was implemented by Team 13 (Aishwarya Unnikrishnan, Devesha Tewari, Lu Wen, and Haonan Chang) for the course EECS 568: Mobile Robotics at University of Michigan.
-Please refer to our paper and our [website](https://decentr-vslam.github.io/Team13_Decentralized-Visual-SLAM/)

-This implementation is based on the paper [Data-Efficient Decentralized Visual SLAM](https://arxiv.org/pdf/1710.05772.pdf) by Titus Cieslewski, Siddharth Choudhary and Davide Scaramuzza.

-Please refer to our [wiki](https://github.com/decentr-vslam/decentr-vslam/wiki) for further technical information.
+Kindly refer to our report and our [website](https://decentr-vslam.github.io/Team13_Decentralized-Visual-SLAM/), or our [wiki](https://github.com/decentr-vslam/decentr-vslam/wiki) for further technical information.

 # 1. Getting Started

-You may want to reference our paper before running this code.
-Please ensure that you have all the listed prerequisites before proceeeding with installation and running the system.
+You may want to reference our report before running the code and ensure that you installed all the listed prerequisites beforehand.

 ## Prerequisites:

 ### ORB-SLAM2
-We use [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) for Visual Odometry.
-Ensure that you have its dependencies (C++11, Pangolin, OpenCV, Eigen3) before installing based on their directions.
+Install [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) for Visual Odometry.
+You must have the following dependencies: C++11, Pangolin, OpenCV, Eigen3.

 ### ROS

 Install the [ROS ecosystem](http://wiki.ros.org/ROS/Installation).
-We have tested our system on **Ubuntu 16.04** and **ROS Kinetic**.
+We tested on **Ubuntu 16.04** and **ROS Kinetic**.
 Additionally, install [catkin tools](http://catkin-tools.readthedocs.org/en/latest/installing.html), [vcstool](https://github.com/dirk-thomas/vcstool), OpenCV-nonfree dev, autoconf and libglew-dev.

 ```